michaelsigamani-odyn/bet-one-initative/README.md

-# Odyn multi-ventor prediction engine
+# Odyn multi-vendor prediction engine

 This repository demonstrates a repeatable cross-OEM training workflow: train on one vendor's hardware, transfer checkpoint artifacts, and resume on a different machine or vendor, while profiling key metrics along the way.